tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/united_arab_emirates.rst

 .. important::
    - Always keep at least one **receivable account** and one **payable account** active.
-   - It is also advised to **keep the accounts below active**, as they are used either as transitory accounts by Odoo or are specific to the **UAE localization package**.
+   - It is also advised to **keep the accounts below active**, as they are used either as transitory accounts by CoquiAPPs or are specific to the **UAE localization package**.

      .. list-table::
         :header-rows: 1